The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 Now assume we are working with a premodel structure in which there is a locally representable and relatively acyclic notion of fibred structure $\mathscr{TF}$ such that the $\mathscr{TF}$-algebras are the trivial fibrations.
 By Lemma \ref{lem:loc-rep-triv-fib}, these hypotheses are satisfied by a premodel structure on an elementary topos whose cofibrations are the monomorphisms.
 If this premodel structure satisfies the Frobenius condition, then the trivial fibration structure classifier has an important property:

 \begin{lem} Consider a locally cartesian closed category with a cylindrical premodel structure satisfying the Frobenius condition in which the trivial fibrations are generated by right lifting against cofibrations between cofibrant objects.
 Suppose $\mathscr{TF}$ is a locally representable and relatively acyclic notion of fibred structure such that the $\mathscr{TF}$-algebras are the trivial fibrations.
-Then if $f \colon Y\fto X$ is a fibration, then so is $\phi_{f}\colon \mathscr{TF}(f) \fto X$. \end{lem} \begin{proof} By pullback stability of the fibrations and Lemma \ref{lem:locally-representable-stability}, it suffices to solve lifting problems of the form
+Then if $f \colon Y\fto X$ is a fibration, then so is $\phi_{f}\colon \mathscr{TF}(f) \fto X$. \end{lem} \begin{proof} To solve a lifting problem of the form

+we can equivalently solve the induced lifting problem against the pullback of $\phi_f$ along $B \to X$.
+By pullback stability of the fibrations and Lemma \ref{lem:locally-representable-stability}(ii), it thus suffices to solve lifting problems of the form

 where $t \colon A\cwto B$ is a trivial cofibration and $g \colon D \fto B$ is a fibration.
 This amounts to showing that if the fibration $g$ becomes a $\mathscr{TF}$-algebra upon pulling back along $t$, then it has a $\mathscr{TF}$-algebra structure making the pullback square